 The Biwa tree, one that grows naturally, has become remarkably scarce nowadays, and most of the Biwa bokken in circulation now are actually substitutes made out of Camelia (Camellia Japonica), known as Tsubaki in Japan.
 Camelia wood is also very hard and smooth, and because its grain is barely visible and its colour resembles that of the Biwa, the two are relatively homogenous.

 However, compare the Biwa side by side with the Rose of Winter and you’ll notice that the former is slightly more yellow, making it easy to distinguish.
 Bokken made out of naturally-grown Biwa are usually sold under the name “original/authentic Biwa” or Hon-biwa, but due to their scarcity, they tend to be very expensive.
 If you think of buying one, it’s always advisable to visit the store in person and check whether what you are getting is Biwa or Camelia.
 At Tozando we offer both Camelia and Hon-Biwa bokuto.

-While the Japanese are particularly fond of the Biwa tree, they also have a bad superstition, saying that by planting one in their garden, people at home will get sick.
+While the Japanese are particularly fond of the Biwa tree, many bad superstitions also surround it. for example people say that by planting one in their garden, people at home will get sick.
 Amongst the many theories backing this up, one states that this is the case because it begets moisture in the air.
 The Biwa is an evergreen tree and its leaves don’t wither in winter.
 In summer, the same leaves block sunrays from entering the house, leaving the house damp and making it a perfect breeding ground for mould.
 Hence, there might be some truth behind the superstition.

 One more theory is that when sick people knew that someone was growing Biwa at home, they’d visit them with the intention of asking them to share it for its healing properties.
 By doing so, however, the sick people visiting would spread the bacteria to the house where the Biwa was.